US, allies failed to deter Putin. Can tougher measures stop him now?

 Why We Wrote This

-Deterrence is based on a threat – but can involve patience with measures that take time to be felt.
-Now escalating fighting in Ukraine is spurring a widespread shift in many nations toward demand for tougher – and more immediate – action.
+Deterrence is based on a threat – but can demand patience with measures that take time to be felt.
+Now escalating fighting in Ukraine is spurring a widespread shift in many nations toward demands for tougher – and more immediate – action.

 In comments Monday with reporters, senior Biden administration officials said the financial measures adopted over the weekend by Western leaders aimed to make the “war of choice” a strategic blunder for Mr. Putin.
 Noting the signs Monday of economic instability in Russia, one official said, “The strategy is to make sure the Russian economy goes backward as long as President Putin goes forward with his invasion of Ukraine.”